 From there, he built our front porch with Ken.
 The project that was supposed to take a few months took over two and a half years, and although it was slow-going, the craftmanship is superb as was his installation of our pellet stove, which kept him hanging out at our place for months.
-There are signs of Jerry everywhere, not the least of which are the photos he gave us over the years, each visionary and perfect in what he shows us of wind, spider webs, the moon and sky.
+There are signs of Jerry everywhere, not the least of which are the photos he gave us over the years,

 Jerry seemed quiet from a distance, but up close, he could be a regular chatterbox, although not in the conventional way.
 When he started to tell a story, like the time he went AWOL in the early 1970s because he no longer believed in the Vietnam War, it was advisable to get comfortable because he had a lot to say.
 When it was his turn in the circle — at KAW Council or other bioregional gatherings — he often had a lot to say about what the earth and sky were saying to him.
 It was obvious he had long conversations with the natural world.
 He often told me of fields, including the field just south of our house, that he was friends with, and how, in the presence of such places, he entered into deep communion.